vaibhavmano/ecom-site-django/README.md

 * (Many more packages to be included)
 * Template by Colorlib

+Note: Token verification not used for checkout (in progress)

 #### Installation instruction
 * Download the folder
 * `cd` to Project directory